What is Stalking?

 Repeated Phone Calls, Texts or Messages Onlines

-If you know who the person is, tell him or her firmly to stop.
-If the calls persist, keep a log of the times he or she calls and inform the Gardaí through Protective Services Units.
+If you know who the person is, tell them firmly to stop.
+If the calls persist, keep a log of the times they call and inform the Gardaí or Protective Services Units.

 Giving Inappropriate Gifts

-Some stalkers follow up their gifts by calling to see if you received them.
-If you have a company receptionist, ask him or her to screen deliveries for you and refuse those from your suspected stalker.
-The receptionist also may be able to describe the person who dropped off the package.
+Some people who stalk follow up their gifts by calling to see if you received them.
+If you have a company receptionist or security, ask them to screen deliveries for you and refuse those from your suspected stalker.

 These incidents can include a suspiciously sudden flat tire, a car that won’t start or running out of petrol unexpectedly.
-The stalker appears and gallantly changes your tire.
+The person who is stalking might then appear and gallantly change your tire.